Bill

 Bill Summary

-Electric Utilities; review by Public Service Commission of certain contracts with large load data centers further provided for
+Electric Utilities; review by Public Service Commission of certain contracts with large load customers further provided

 AI Summary